· ·

 There are about 5 grams of protein in one protein energy ball.

-Can this recipe be used to make homemade protein bars instead of energy balls?
+Can this recipe make homemade protein bars instead of energy balls?

 Can a food processor be used to mix the ingredients?